 The nation’s top consumer financial regulator wants to put a stop to that.
-The Consumer Financial Protection Bureau proposed a rule Thursday that would ban arbitration clauses, which would affect the entire financial industry and the hundreds of millions of bank accounts, credit cards and other financial services Americans use.
+The Consumer Financial Protection Bureau is announcing a proposal Thursday to ban arbitration clauses, which would affect the entire financial industry and the hundreds of millions of bank accounts, credit cards and mortgages that Americans use.

 The CFPB’s proposal does have a significant limitation.
 The ban would only apply when consumers want to create or join a class-action lawsuit.
 Financial companies will still be able to force individuals to settle disputes through arbitration; however cases where a lone customer wants to sue his or her bank are far less common.

 “Many banks and financial companies avoid accountability by putting arbitration clauses in their contracts that block groups of their customers from suing them … (and) effectively denies groups of consumers the right to seek justice and relief for wrongdoing,” said CFPB Director Richard Cordray in prepared remarks.

 Under current rules, if a customer has a complaint over disputed charges or a particular practice a bank uses, they’re required to go through a binding arbitration process.
 Consumer advocates say these arbitrators are often biased and routinely rule against consumers.
 If a customer loses an arbitration ruling, oftentimes it cannot be appealed.

 The financial industry has argued that arbitration is more efficient way for customers to resolve disputes with banks.
 And for the most part, they are correct, and many disputes are resolved outside of the formal arbitration process.